DrDub/keywords4bytecodes/README.md

 Generating the corpus of bytecodes / comments
 ---------------------------------------------

-This can be done only in Debian-compatible GNU/Linux system with a debin mirror in ./debian-mirror.
+This can be done only in a Debian-compatible GNU/Linux system with a Debian mirror in ./debian-mirror.

 Packages that need to be installed